The Waterseller of Seville: Description

-The subject of the painting is the waterseller, a common trade for the lower classes in Velázquez's Seville.
+The subject of the painting is the waterseller, a common trade for the lower classes in 17th century Seville.
 The jars and victuals recall bodegón paintings.
-The seller has two customers: a young boy, possibly painted from the same model as used for the boys in The Lunch and Old Woman Cooking Eggs, and a young man in the background shadows, (time has caused him to fade somewhat; he is clearer in the Uffizi version).
+The seller has two customers: a young boy (possibly painted from the same model as used for the boys in The Lunch and Old Woman Cooking Eggs), and a young man in the background shadows, (time has caused him to fade somewhat; he is clearer in the Uffizi version).

 In the foreground sit the seller's gigantic pots of water, glistening with splashes of water.
 So large and rounded, they almost protrude out of the painting into the observer's space.
 The seller hands a freshly poured glass of water to the boy.
 In it sits a fig, a perfumer intended to make the water taste fresher (something still done in Seville today).

 It is not known for sure, but it is assumed that the painting is being taken place either within a tavern or near one.
 The lighting enters the scene from the left and is brings attention to the young boy and to the water droplets on the pot of water.
 This demonstrates the detailed work of Velázquez's paintings.

 The still, calm scene, a typical quality of his genre scenes and, indeed, much of Velázquez's work, is remarkable for the depiction of the seller.
 His pensive face, battered by its direct exposure to sunlight and deeply scarred with the wrinkles of age, speaks of long years of experience.
 His short shaved hair and old plain clothes give him the appearance of a monk, saint, or eccentric philosopher.
 The old man doesn't look at the young boy or even the other man in the shadows and he doesn't make eye contact with the audience either.
 The young boy is the same.
 He doesn't make eye contact with the old man, and his back is turned to the other man.
-And the young boy doesn't make eye contact with the audience.
+And the young boy doesn't make eye contact with the viewer.

 According to Antonio Palomino, the old man in the painting was old and very ill.
 He had torn clothing that revealed some skin and on that skin, there were warts.
 Beside the old man is young boy.
 The old man gives the young boy a glass of water and the young boy takes it without any form of acknowledgement.